TeamMsgExtractor/msg-extractor/README.rst

     usage: extract_msg [-h] [--use-content-id] [--dev] [--validate] [--json] [--file-logging] [--verbose] [--log LOG] [--config CONFIGPATH] [--out OUTPATH] [--use-filename]
                    [--dump-stdout] [--html] [--pdf] [--wk-path WKPATH] [--wk-options [WKOPTIONS ...]] [--prepared-html] [--charset CHARSET] [--raw] [--rtf]
-                   [--allow-fallback] [--zip ZIP] [--attachments-only] [--out-name OUTNAME | --glob] [--ignore-rtfde] [--progress] msg [msg ...]
+                   [--allow-fallback] [--zip ZIP] [--attachments-only] [--no-folders] [--skip-embedded] [--out-name OUTNAME | --glob] [--ignore-rtfde] [--progress] msg [msg ...]

     extract_msg: Extracts emails and attachments saved in Microsoft Outlook's .msg files. https://github.com/TeamMsgExtractor/msg-extractor

     positional arguments:
       msg                   An MSG file to be parsed.

     optional arguments:
       -h, --help            show this help message and exit --use-content-id, --cid
                             Save attachments by their Content ID, if they have one.
 Useful when working with the HTML body.
       --dev                 Changes to use developer mode.
 Automatically enables the --verbose flag.
 Takes precedence over the --validate flag.
       --validate            Turns on file validation mode.
 Turns off regular file output.
       --json                Changes to write output files as json.
       --file-logging        Enables file logging.
-Implies --verbose.
+Implies --verbose level 1.
       --verbose             Turns on console logging.
       --log LOG             Set the path to write the file log to.
       --config CONFIGPATH   Set the path to load the logging config from.
       --out OUTPATH         Set the folder to use for the program output.
 (Default: Current directory) --use-filename        Sets whether the name of each output is based on the msg filename.
       --dump-stdout         Tells the program to dump the message body (plain text) to stdout.
 Overrides saving arguments.
       --html                Sets whether the output should be HTML.
 If this is not possible, will error.
       --pdf                 Saves the body as a PDF.
 If this is not possible, will error.
       --wk-path WKPATH      Overrides the path for finding wkhtmltopdf.
       --wk-options [WKOPTIONS ...]
                             Sets additional options to be used in wkhtmltopdf.
 Should be a series of options and values, replacing the - or -- in the beginning with + or ++, respectively.
 For example: --wk-options "+O Landscape"
       --prepared-html       When used in conjunction with --html, sets whether the HTML output should be prepared for embedded attachments.
       --charset CHARSET     Character set to use for the prepared HTML in the added tag.
 (Default: utf-8) --raw                 Sets whether the output should be raw.
 If this is not possible, will error.
       --rtf                 Sets whether the output should be RTF.
 If this is not possible, will error.
       --allow-fallback      Tells the program to fallback to a different save type if the selected one is not possible.
       --zip ZIP             Path to use for saving to a zip file.
       --attachments-only    Specify to only save attachments from an msg file.
+      --no-folders          When used with --attachments-only, stores everything in the location specified by --out.
+Incompatible with --out-name.
+      --skip-embedded       Skips all embedded MSG files when saving attachments.
       --out-name OUTNAME    Name to be used with saving the file output.
 Cannot be used if you are saving more than one file.
       --glob, --wildcard    Interpret all paths as having wildcards.
 Incompatible with --out-name.
       --ignore-rtfde        Ignores all errors thrown from RTFDE when trying to save.
 Useful for allowing fallback to continue when an exception happens.
       --progress            Shows what file the program is currently working on during it's progress.

 **To use this in your own script**, start by using: